-Join us on a journey to Santa Fe to visit these GSI and LID projects.
+Join us as we visit some standout Albuquerque GSI/LID projects.
 We’ll provide the transportation and a delicious lunch!Register Now on Whova

 The Albuquerque Railyards Event Space is a flexible-use space that further activates the Railyards district.
 The space includes areas for stages, food trucks, seating, and gathering that create a prime venue for various event types and sizes.
 The design retains unique elements of this historical place while adding Railyards-inspired elements such as the turn table and grey pavers.
 Most design elements are removable and reusable to allow the space to change with future development.
 In addition to creating an event space, the design responsibly manages the stormwater runoff resulting from the new asphalt parking lot with a stormwater harvesting basin and on-site detention capability.

 CNM STUDENT RESOURCE CENTER PLAZA • CNM (Adrianna Casas), SITES SOUTHWEST